-House Blackfyre is a semi-extinct noble house from the Crownlands.
+House Blackfyre is an extinct noble house from the crownlands.
 A cadet branch of House Targaryen, House Blackfyre was founded by Daemon Blackfyre, a legitimized Great Bastard of King Aegon IV Targaryen.
 House Blackfyre is named for the Valyrian steel sword of the same name.

 Daemon's remaining sons fled to the Free Cities of Essos with his principal supporter, Aegor Rivers, known as Bittersteel, another Great Bastard of King Aegon IV.
 When Aegor saw all the exiled lords and knights signing on with other sellsword companies, and saw the support of House Blackfyre ebbing away, he created his own sellsword company, the Golden Company.